mainio/decidim-module-helsinki_profile/README.md

 their data in one place.
 It works through OpenID connect that handles the user authentication flows.

+Before installing this module or starting the integration process, it is highly recommended to familiarize yourself with the
+[overview documentation](./docs/HELSINKI_PROFILE_OVERVIEW.md) to get the basic understanding on how this integration and the Helsinki profile works.

 The gem has been developed by [Mainio Tech](https://www.mainiotech.fi/).

 The development has been sponsored by the